trucngo100/data-analyst-portfolio-projects/Portfolio_Rachel_Ngo.md

 ## Personal Learning Notes
-- I really love learning and I am a huge fan of Notion, Capacities, Miro, draw.io.
+- I really love learning and I am a huge fan of Notion, Capacities.
 Over the course of 4 years in Korea, I have levelled up my notetaking and time-management skills to get ready for a job in tech space.
 - During the process of self-learning, I made lots of mistakes and gained experience through watching Youtube videos and reading blogs on Medium or Reddit.
 For example, when I learned Tableau, I remember watching this Youtube video where the instructor told me that in order to change the variables without losing the formatting, I have to first drag them into the markcards and then remove the original labels.
 I remember little tips like this so that I can upgrade my skills and deliver the result faster.
 - Throughout the process, I have a made a personal Data Workflow that I would love to share here.
 <img src="https://github.com/trucngo100/data-analyst-portfolio-projects/blob/main/assets/data-workflow.jpg" alt="img alt" width="600" height="800">